MileHacker Logo

 • Urban Art and Graffiti: While Užupis has famous pieces, look for murals and graffiti in unexpected places, especially around former industrial zones or under bridges.
 These artworks often convey social or political messages.

-• Telecommunications Museum: A quirky, interesting museum tracing communication the history of Lithuania, from old telephones to early computers.
+• Telecommunications Museum: A quirky, interesting museum tracing communication history in Lithuania, from old telephones to early computers.
 Gives a nostalgic and informative look at technological evolution.

 Affiliate Attractions